LwandoMadebe/Password/README.md

 3. Interact with the form:
 Enter a password in the input field.
 Check the "Show Password" box to view your input.

+### Technologies Used
+#### HTML:
+Structure of the web page.
+CSS: Styling and layout design.
+JavaScript: Logic for password visibility toggle and form validation.